jhallen/joe-editor/docs/tasks.md

 You can hit ^K H at the search and replace options prompt to bring up a list of all search and replace options.

+### Compiler and grep/find parsers

+JOE has two parsers which can be used to generate the error list (list of file names / line numbers).

+The "parserr" command parses the entire buffer, or if the block is set, just the highighted block for compiler error messages.
+The messages should be in this format:

+	<junk> file.name <junk> line-number <junk> : <junk>

+The file name needs to be made of numbers, letters, '/', '.' and '-'.
+It must have at leat one '.' in it.
+There needs to be a colon somewhere after the line number.
+Lines not in this format are ignored.

+THe "gparse' command parses the entire buffer, or if the block is set, just the highlighted block for a list of filenames or filenames with line numbers from "grep -n", "find" and similar programs.

+	filename

+	filename:<junk>

+	filename:line-number:<junk>

+Once JOE has the error list, there are a number of things you can do with
+it:

+* Visit the files/locations in the list with ESC - and ESC =

+* Search and replace across all files in the list by using the 'e' search and replace option.

+* Clear the list by using the "release" command.

+Also, you can use ESC space ('jump' command) to parse the line the cursor is on and jump to the parsed filename and line number.  'jump' uses the grep/find parser unless 'parserr' had been previously issues in the buffer.

 ### Grep-find

 Hit ESC g to bring up the prompt.
 Enter a command which results in file